 Although laminate flooring is, in some ways, more practical it also has its drawbacks.
 Even though laminate is more durable, if damaged it can be harder to replace.
 There is no option to repair laminate flooring due to the way it’s constructed.
 You may have spare sections of laminate left over from your installation, but sun damage and wear may mean that the new section doesn’t match the rest of your floor.
 Laminate is also notoriously slippery and this should be a consideration when using laminate anywhere that will be used by people with limited mobility.

-To discuss your flooring and for more advice on which type may be right for you, contact our friendly team on 01604 702774 or visit our showroom in Blisworth.
+To discuss your flooring and for more advice on which type may be right for you, visit our showroom in Blisworth.
 Alternatively, we do offer a mobile showroom service and can bring the best of our showroom to your home.